jason4151/cloudformation/README.md

 ![VPC Diagram](https://www.lucidchart.com/publicSegments/view/8131766d-ceeb-4ca5-af5d-36ea8e7e14dd/image.png)

+## Developer Tools
+### CodeDeploy & CodePipeline
+The deployment and maintenance of application code is done through the use of CodeDeploy and the method for triggering the CodeDeploy job is done through the use of CodePipeline.
+For example, the GitHub repository for the demo web application [php-crud-rds](https://github.com/jason4151/php-crud-rds) uses two branches, master and test.
+The master branch corresponds to production code and deployments and the test branch corresponds to test code and deployments.
+Each of these branches is linked to their own EC2 instance, CodeDeploy job and CodePipeline configuration within AWS.
+The CodeDeploy and CodePipeline configuration is defined in the CloudFormation template `ec2-web-server.yml`.

 ## Security, Identity, & Compliance
 ### KMS
 The `kms-service-config.yml` template demonstrates the configuration of a number of AWS services with encryption at rest using KMS: